Jannik99/Simplex_Uni/README.md

 run: `source ./venv/bin/activate`

-# Add new Benchmarks:
+# Add new Benchmarks

 a) go to "./simplex-solver/benchmarks"<br>
 b) make a new .txt file<br>
 c) insert conditions for a new Benchmark following the pattern of the existing ones

-<div style="border: 1px dashed grey; padding: 4px"><strong>Note: </strong>If its a minimization, write "min:" in front of the Objective function, if its a maximization, write "max: in front of the Objective function</div>
+<div style="border: 1px dashed grey; padding: 4px"><strong>Note: </strong>If its a minimization, write "min:" in front of the Objective function, if its a maximization, write "max:" in front of the Objective function</div>

 # Run Software